emadehsan/thal/post/index.md

 ![GitHub](../screenshots/github.png)

 ### Login to GitHub
-If you go to GitHub and search for "john" without quotes, then click the users tab.
+If you go to GitHub and search for *john*, then click the users tab.
 You will see list of all users with names.

 ![Johns](./media/all-johns.png)